kiyan-777/MM2-AutoFarm/README.md

   <img src="https://github.com/user-attachments/assets/628f61b7-313f-4927-a547-93176897aacc" alt="image-description"/>
 </details>

+# Disclaimer
+I noticed my script has be forked and used in a lot of the newer mm2 autofarm scripts to find the closet coin and I'm kinda honored cause before I uploaded the free script back in summer 2024 autofarms were just collecting any random coin that spawned into the map and I did the same thing until I watched some youtube and found crushfire's video on Octree and from there the script was born.
+Sadly I had a lot to do in college so I couldn't update the script to be better but on my winter break in a mere two days I made an updated version which wouldn't have you go to coins outside the map or "false positions" as I used to call it.
+Then in I think 4 or 5 days I created the [Free Script](/FreeScript.lua) which is a mm2 hub.
+I WILL NOT BE UPDATING the hub and will focus on better techniques/functions to [collect coins](/Zynic-Auto-Farm/source.lua);
+- [x] faster
+- [x] safer
+- [x] smarter
+- [x] and account for all werid possibilities (like a murderer killing you while you're tweening to a coin)

 # Get Script

 I despise 'game:HttpGet' so I rather you use 'httpget' or the below script;